 Just about the time I decided to try to move on, I got a call from her, from the hospital.
-For a week we spoke for hours, every night on the phone.
+For a week we spoke for hours, every night on the phone.”

-Months after Virginia faded away into the hospital as the drugs that helped normal her out made her less able to engage with or endure me (there is so much pretense and affectation in a relationship when we are young).
+Virginia faded away into the hospital, as the drugs that helped normal her out had the side-effect of making her less able to engage with or endure me (there is so much pretense and affectation in a relationship when we are young).
 I attended a fashion show at First Avenue with Jo and in the dark among all the other serfy snobs and Midwestern phonies aping New York I stood and watched the newest most beautiful woman I’d ever seen come out on the catwalk in some sort of silver mosaic mirror-ball dress at the show’s climax and perhaps I am misremembering bits but did shirtless male models lift her on a rotating platform into a spotlight in the dark room shooting sparks in all of our eyes and eliciting audible gasps?
-She was by far the star of the touching little cargo-cult-like spectacle, every man or woman in the dark room wanted her and it took all kinds of underhanded, disingenuous, super-selfish dick-driven maneuvering on my part (poor jettisoned Jo, who even slurped this golden usurper’s unearthly-lovely pussy a few times to prove she was a good sport) but a few months later she was the love of my life and perhaps twenty-four months after the first time I wrote her a poem we were jetting away from Tinyapolis toward London where I would go through the first of a series of humbling adventures that would turn me into far less of a shit.
+She was by far the star of the touching little cargo-cult-like spectacle, every man or woman in the dark room wanted her and it took all kinds of underhanded, disingenuous, super-selfish dick-driven maneuvering on my part (poor jettisoned Jo, who even slurped this golden usurper’s unearthly-lovely pussy a few times to prove she was a good sport) but a few months later she was the love of my life and perhaps twenty-four months after the first time I wrote her a poem we were jetting away from Tinyapolis toward London (and thereafter Berlin) where I would go through the first of a series of humbling adventures that would turn me into far less of a shit.
 And a little bit less of a dupe.

-The afternoon I was soon to turn thirty and I fucked her on my trendy plastic white kitchen table while Jo sucked one of my balls was one of the last afternoons of a certain kind of gloriously unconscious, even larval, life.
+The afternoon I was soon to turn thirty and I fucked Grace on my trendy plastic white kitchen table while Jo sucked one of my balls was one of the last afternoons of a certain kind of gloriously unconscious, even larval, life.
 The moan I finally released as a result was a loud summation of the thirty years of bliss and suffering I’d lived until that moment.

 And I really do have her to thank for that.